-American Airlines is now the world's biggest carrier, formed in 2013 from the merger of the predecessor business of that name, then in bankruptcy protection, with more profitable rival US Airways.
+American Airlines is now the world's biggest carrier by both revenues and passengers, formed in 2013 from the merger of the predecessor business of that name, then in bankruptcy protection, with more profitable rival US Airways.
 The two brands continued to operate side by side until Oct 2015, when the US Airways banner was discontinued.
 The company operates almost 6,700 flights a day, though the bulk of these are within the US.
-The system also houses several regional US carriers operating under the American Eagle brand.
-Total combined passenger numbers were 199m in 2016, but fewer than 20% were on international flights.
-Total revenue passenger miles for 2016 were 223.4bn, of which 71.1m were international flights.
+The system also houses several regional US "feeder" carriers operating under the American Eagle brand.
+Combined passenger enplanements were 203.7m in 2018, but fewer than 20% were on international flights.
+Total revenue passenger miles were 231.2bn, of which only around a third were international.
 American Airlines is a founder member of the OneWorld Alliance, and a long-standing strategic partner of UK-based IAG.
 Following merger, most senior management positions in the combined business were taken by US Airways executives, led by chairman & CEO Doug Parker.
-Combined revenues for 2016 were $40.2bn.
+Revenues reached a record high in 2018 of $44.5bn, with net income of $1.4bn.
 American Airlines traces its heritage back to numerous early pioneering regional airlines of the 1920s which merged at the end of that decade to form American Airways.
 For several decades until the 1960s it was America's biggest airline, establishing a significant international footprint.
 It managed to struggle through the difficult decade post-911 before finally succumbing to bankruptcy protection in 2011.
 US Airways traces its heritage to a company founded in 1939 by members of the du Pont family, becoming Allegheny Airlines in the 1950s.
 Like several US airlines it bounced its way through Chapter 11 administration during the 2000s (not once but twice), before achieving an extraordinary turnaround in both performance and reputation.
 It made unsuccessful merger approaches to several rivals before finding a willing partner in American.
-Subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Adbrands Weekly Update 29th Jun 2017: Qatar Airways announced plans to acquire a stake of up to 10% in American Airlines, at a cost in excess of $800m, prompting a sudden surge in American's share price.
 Qatar aims to acquire 4.75% through the open market, and would then seek approval from American's board to increase that stake.
 However, that approval is unlikely to be forthcoming.
 The announcement met with negative reactions from both American's CEO Doug Parker and also from unions representing pilots and cabin crew.
 Qatar's plan expands the tiny Gulf state's international investment strategy.
 Its state-owned airline already has around 20% of Anglo-Spanish carrier IAG, parent to British Airways and Iberia, while its CEO Akbar Al Baker represents the Qatari state on the board of Volkswagen in which it has a holding of 17%.
 There are similar investments in numerous other Western companies, making a proposed 10% holding in American Airlines comparatively unexceptional.
 However, Qatar has come under an unwelcome spotlight in recent weeks as a result of the blockade imposed by Saudi Arabia and other Gulf neighbours, who accuse it of supporting Islamist groups in the region.
 Qatar denies those allegations, but the backlash from American increases the pressure to come clean about any funding for extremist organisations.